yiisoft/form/docs/checkbox.md

 ### More custom values

-In this example we use two values for checked `active` value for checkbox and `inactive` value for unchecked.
+In this example we use two values for checked `active` value for checked and `inactive` value for unchecked.

 ```php
 <?php